mayabuserde/whiteboarding-challenge-1/README.md

-# Please Fork and Clone project prior to working on problems (instructions listed below)
+# Please Fork and Clone project prior to working on problems (instructions listed below).

 1. GenBuzz Function